 “We bring additional trauma-care resources, assisting first responders and, most importantly, caring for the patient when getting to a hospital right away isn’t an option,” says Ryan Konkel.
 As EMS coordinator for Kettering Medical Center, Konkel works with local fire departments to talk about SERT and to help prepare training.

 For Konkel, SERT seeks to collaborate with first responders on the scene of an incident.
 Training, then, fosters a collaborative approach.
 “We’re their guests.
 We bring our people and supplies to help them [fire departments] to accomplish what they need to.”

 The training, which involves every layer of personnel involved in a real SERT call, mimics as much of real life as possible.
 “We want them to expect the unexpected,” says Konkel.
 “Which is what they’d encounter on a call.”

 Earlier that morning, in a parking lot a mile from Phillips Sand & Gravel Inc., Captain Brewer of the Beavercreek Township Fire Department briefs the group, speaking over the hum of firetrucks and ambulances ready for action.
 “Everything is live.
 Everything is real,” he reminds them.

 They discuss who’s involved (including the volunteer patient, and a Phillips Sand & Gravel employee), what radio channels to hear from, how to stay safe, and what calls to listen for.

 “Rescue 61” will be the call that sets things in motion.

-This training brings together twenty people from Xenia’s and Beavercreek’s fire departments, Soin Medical Center, and Kettering Medical Center, including Dr. Elhassan, Connor, and Drew.
+This training brings together twenty people from Xenia’s and Beavercreek’s fire departments, Soin Medical Center, and Kettering Health Main Campus, including Dr. Elhassan, Connor, and Drew.

 After the briefing, Konkel disperses gear, supply bags, and safety vests with “SERT” in bright yellow across the back.